-(the particle set must be defined before the wave-function).
-The name of the particle set and wave-function files should now be h2o.ptcl.xml and h2o.wfs.xml, respectively.
+(the particle set must be defined before the wavefunction).
+The name of the particle set and wavefunction files should now be h2o.ptcl.xml and h2o.wfs.xml, respectively.
 Study both files and submit when you are ready.
-Notice that the location of the ECPs has been set for you, in your own calculations you have to make sure you obtain the ECPs from the appropriate libraries and convert them to QMCPACK format using ppconvert.
-This is a good time to study section C, which contains a review of the main parameters in the optimization XML block, while this calculation finishes.
+Notice that the location of the ECPs has been set for you; in your own calculations you have to make sure you obtain the ECPs from the appropriate libraries and convert them to QMCPACK format using ppconvert.
+While these calculations finish is a good time to study Section 19.8, "Appendix C: Wavefunction optimization XML block," which contains a review of the main parameters in the optimization XML block.
 The previous steps can be accomplished by the following commands: